meshpro/meshzoo/README.md

 implements a few of them.
 The sphere generated from the icosahedron has the highest-quality (most equilateral) triangles.

-All cells are oriented such that its normal points outwards.
+All cells are oriented such that its normals point outwards.

 | <img src="https://nschloe.github.io/meshzoo/tetra-sphere.png" width="70%"> | <img src="https://nschloe.github.io/meshzoo/octa-sphere.png" width="70%"> | <img src="https://nschloe.github.io/meshzoo/icosa-sphere.png" width="70%"> |
 | :----: | :---: | :---: |